Unleash/unleash/website/docs/api/admin/user-admin.md

 **Notes**

 - `userId` is required as a url path parameter.
-- All fields are optional.
+- You must provide _at least_ either `name` or `email`.
+All other fields are entirely optional.
 Only provided fields are updated.

 ### Delete a user {#delete-a-user}